auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ## Supported platform versions

-The deployment targets for each platform have been raised to:
+The deployment targets for each platform were raised to:

 - iOS 12.0
 - macOS 10.15